percona/k8spsmdb-docs/docs/openshift.md

 ## Install the Operator

-You can install Percona Operator for MongoDB on OpenShift using the [Red Hat Marketplace](https://marketplace.redhat.com) web interface or using the command line interface.
+You can install Percona Operator for MongoDB on OpenShift using the [Red Hat Marketplace  :octicons-link-external-16:](https://marketplace.redhat.com) web interface or using the command line interface.

 ### Install the Operator via the Red Hat Marketplace

-1. login to the Red Hat Marketplace and register your cluster [following the official instructions](https://marketplace.redhat.com/en-us/workspace/clusters/add/register).
+1. login to the Red Hat Marketplace and register your cluster [following the official instructions  :octicons-link-external-16:](https://marketplace.redhat.com/en-us/workspace/clusters/add/register).
-2. Go to the Percona Operator for MongoDB [page](https://marketplace.redhat.com/en-us/products/percona-server-for-mongodb) and click the Free trial button:
+2. Go to the Percona Operator for MongoDB [page  :octicons-link-external-16:](https://marketplace.redhat.com/en-us/products/percona-server-for-mongodb) and click the Free trial button:

     ![image](assets/images/marketplace-operator-page.png)